runtimeverification/euler-vault-kit/test/kontrol/README.md

 kontrol load-state InitState test/kontrol/init-state/InitState.json --contract-names test/kontrol/init-state/AddressNames.json --output-dir test/kontrol/proofs/utils`.
 ```
 This will generate two Solidity contracts in the [proofs/utils](./proofs/utils) directory that can be used to load the state into Kontrol.
-- You can then load the state into Kontrol by implementing a proof contract that inherits the [proofs/utils/InitState.sol](./proofs/utils/InitState.sol) contract generated in the previous step:
+- You can then implement a proof contract that inherits [proofs/utils/InitState.sol](./proofs/utils/InitState.sol) generated in the previous step, to access the names of the deployed contracts:
 ```solidity
 import {InitState} from "./utils/InitState.sol";